Should You Get Survivorship Life Insurance?

 How Survivorship Life Insurance Works

-The strategy in a survivorship life insurance policy is to leave behind money to the heirs of the couple, as opposed to in a joint life "first to die" that leaves the death benefit to a spouse.
+The strategy in a survivorship life insurance policy is to leave behind money to the heirs of the couple, as opposed to in a joint life "first to die" life insurance policy that instead leaves the death benefit to a spouse.

 5 Advantages of a Survivorship Life Insurance Policy